International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_1_Business_Layer/3_1_1_Roles_in_the_IDS.md

 Provider.

 If data is processed by a Service Provider (see below), the Data Customer takes the role of a **Service Consumer**.
-This constellation my occur, e.g. when the Data Owner/Provider attaches usage policies to the data that require data being processed by a third-party service (i.e.
+This constellation may occur, e.g. when the Data Owner/Provider attaches usage policies to the data that require data being processed by a third-party service (i.e.
 Service Provider) before being handed to the consumer.
 Then, the Data